mikepultz/netdns2/README.md

 Cached data is stored as a serialized string, using the standard PHP serialize().

->Previous version of NetDNS2 supported using JSON as the data serializer, but this functionality was removed in v2.0.
+>Previous versions of NetDNS2 supported using JSON as the data serializer, but this functionality was removed in v2.0.

 #### <a name="file"></a>Flat File